Groover

 Groover is an online platform, record label and distributor, connecting artists and musicians with music professionals and media outlets.
 The service was founded in 2018 in France and operates from offices in Paris and New York.

-The company enables artists, musicians, and their representatives—record labels, music publishers, talent managers, and more—to connect with the music professionals of their choice, including music journalists, radio stations, labels, playlist curators, publishers, managers, concert promoters, DJs, music supervisors, and audio engineers.
-Through an online platform offering over 3,000 active contacts globally — including SPIN Magazine, Sofar Sounds — Groover uses a micro-payment model that guarantees artists their music will be listened to and receive written feedback, with potential visibility or collaboration opportunities.
+The platform has over 3,000 active contacts, including SPIN Magazine and Sofar Sounds.
+Groover uses a micro-payment model.

-Among the platform’s over 500,000 regular users are record labels such as Ninja Tune, Ba Da Bing Records, Dance To The Radio, Roche Musique, Wagram Music, Secret City Records, and artists including Bonobo, Michael Bolton, Aloe Blacc, Haddaway, Passenger, La Femme and Chinese Man.
+Among the platform's over 500,000 regular users are record labels such as Ninja Tune, Ba Da Bing Records, Dance To The Radio, Roche Musique, Wagram Music, Secret City Records, and artists including Bonobo, Michael Bolton, Aloe Blacc, Haddaway, Passenger, La Femme and Chinese Man.

 History

 Groover was launched at the MaMA Music Convention in October 2018.
 It was co-founded by Dorian Perron, Romain Palmieri, and Rafaël Cohen while they were students at UC Berkeley.
-Initially growing in France, the company has since expanded to the United States, Canada, the United Kingdom, Brazil, Italy, and elsewhere in Europe.
+Initially growing in France, the company has expanded to the United States, Canada, the United Kingdom, Brazil, Italy, and elsewhere in Europe.

-In March 2019, Groover was part of the Business France delegation at the South by Southwest (SXSW) festival, representing French excellence in digital music innovation.
+In March 2019, Groover was part of the Business France delegation at the South by Southwest (SXSW) festival.

 In June 2019, Groover raised €1.3 million from various angel investors.

 In April 2021, Groover acquired the platform Soonvibes, which had 70,000 users at the time, in order to strengthen its community in the electronic music space.

 In November 2021, Groover announced a €6 million funding round from Bpifrance Creative Industries and Partech.

 Between 2023 and 2025, Groover entered strategic partnerships with major artist service providers, including CD Baby, TuneCore, SoundCloud, UnitedMasters, Symphonic Distribution, Audiomack and SACEM.

 In February 2024, Groover announced a Series A funding round of $8 million from OneRagTime, Trind, Techmind, and Mozza Angels.